 Norfolk Historical Society Travel through Norfolk’s unique history at the Norfolk Historical Society.

 Norfolk Library Visit the heartbeat of Norfolk’s Community.
 A beautiful brownstone structure with unique architectural features, the library is worth a visit just for its extraordinary interior.

 Harney & Sons Tea Room In nearby Millerton, NY, the Harney & Sons tea room provides loose tea tastings and an adorable gift shop.

-White Flower Farm is a family-owned nursery located in nearby Morris, CT.
-Their store is surrounded by display gardens designed to entice, teach and inspire gardeners of all ability levels.
+White Flower Farm is a family-owned nursery with lovely display located in Morris, CT.
 They also offer gardening lectures and workshops on Saturday mornings at 10am from May to October.

 Sharon Audubon Center The Sharon Audubon Center encompasses four nature sanctuaries and 3,000 acres, an education center and a Wildlife Rehabilitation Center.
 Visitors are welcome to enjoy trails, live animal exhibits, nature programs and conservation-themed events throughout the year.